-DeWalt includes a 3-year limited warranty on most cordless power tools with a 1-year free service contract and 90-day money-back guarantee.
+DeWalt includes a 3-year limited warranty on most cordless power tools with a 1-year free service contract and a 90-day money-back guarantee.
 DeWalt Mechanics Tools are covered by a full lifetime warranty.
-That means that if any DeWalt mechanics tool fails for any reason, the company will replace it—even without a proof of purchase.
+That means that if any DeWalt mechanics tool fails for any reason, the company will replace it—even without proof of purchase.
 Other DeWalt hand tools carry a limited lifetime warranty against defects.
-Finally, a few select DeWalt pneumatic tools carry a 7-year warranty with 1-year service agreement and 3-day money-back guarantee.
+Finally, a few select DeWalt pneumatic tools carry a 7-year warranty with a 1-year service agreement and a 3-day money-back guarantee.

 Check here for more DeWalt warranty information.

 Milwaukee vs DeWalt – General Tool Reputation